Subilan/tisea-backend/README.md

 - *DELETE* `/dynamic?=` Query - (Hard or Soft) Delete the dynamic with the provided `id`.
 "Soft Delete" actually stands for "Hide" operation.
 - *GET* `/dynamic?=` Query - Get a list of dynamics.
 The list is built according to the arguments provided.

-## Improvement & Suggections Wanted!
+## Improvement & Suggestions Wanted!

 This project is trying to make a concrete, inspiring and easy-to-use backend of a potential Minecraft community.
 Any suggestion and direct improvement (through PRs) is welcome, and we'd also like to listen to your unique opinions on this project (through Issues or Email).